Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 - Creation of visual effects in cinema and broadcast, camera tracking is made use of here.
 - Used in medicine, military, security, robotics etc.

-# What is the difference between image processing and c?
+# What is the difference between image processing and computer graphics?
+In Computer graphics